 Judge allows Cuba Gooding Jr. groping case to go forward

+An attorney for Gooding, Mark Heller, said in a statement Thursday that he still expects his client to be exonerated.

-The Oscar-winning "Jerry Maguire" star is accused of squeezing a woman's breast without her consent at Magic Hour Rooftop Bar & Lounge near Times Square on June 9.
+A criminal complaint filed by prosecutors in Manhattan has accused Gooding of placing his hand on a 29-year-old woman's breast and squeezing it without her consent at Magic Hour Rooftop Bar & Lounge near Times Square on June 9.
+The woman told police she believed Gooding was intoxicated.

+The 51-year-old Gooding was arrested four days later after turning himself in to police.
+He pleaded not guilty to forcible touching and sexual abuse charges and was released on his own recognizance after about six hours in police custody.

-The defense had filed papers saying the misdemeanor forcible touching case should be dismissed based on accounts of two witnesses who say it never happened.
-The papers also say video from the bar back up that claim.
+The defense had filed papers saying the misdemeanor forcible touching case should be dismissed based on accounts of two witnesses who say it never happened, and that video from the bar backs up that claim.
+The papers argued that since there was clear evidence that no crime was committed, it was necessary to throw out the case to protect the integrity of the criminal justice system.

-Gooding attorney Mark Heller said in a statement on Thursday that he expects his client to be exonerated.
+The judge wrote: "This court disagrees.
+The conflicting factual allegations between the criminal court information and the defendant's motion should be resolved at trial."

 Comments